AnnexMedAnnexMedAnnexMed

 OMS Surgical CPT

-21010-21499 (jaw/TMJ), 21600-21685 (facial bones), 41000-41899 (oral/perioral surgery)
+21010-21499 (jaw/TMJ), 21600-21685 (facial bones), 41000-41899 (oral/perioral surgery) OMS surgical coding classification set for standardized billing use

 Orthognathic CPT

-21141-21196 (LeFort I, BSSO, genioplasty, combination) — pre-auth required; functional impairment documentation mandatory
+21141-21196 (LeFort I, BSSO, genioplasty, combination), pre-auth required; functional impairment documentation mandatory

 Trauma ICD-10-CM